waxpoetic/recording-contract/README.md

 ####Copyrights

-You guarantee to us that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide us for inclusion in the application are either owned by your good selves, or that you have permission to use them.
+You guarantee to us that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide us for inclusion in the release are either owned by your good selves, or that you have permission to use them.

 When we receive your final payment, copyright is automatically assigned as follows:

-You own the graphics and other visual elements that we create for you for this project.
-We will give you a copy of all files and you should store them safely as we are not required to keep them or provide any native source files that we used in making them.
+We own any graphics and other visual elements that we may create for you for this project.
+Most releases have some form of imagery attached to them, and if you wish to allow Wax Poetic to create the artwork related to your album, we will subsequently own any image likeness created for the project.

-You also own text content, photographs and other data you provided, unless someone else owns them.
-We own the code we produced and we retain the rights to license it how we choose or to contribute it back to the open source project which it is based on.
-We love to show off our work and share what we have learned with other people, so we also reserve the right to display and link to your completed project as part of our portfolio and to write about the project on web sites, in magazine articles and in books as well as speak about them publicly at conferences.
-Of course we’re happy to keep this information to ourselves until your project goes live or 6 months from the handover date, whichever is sooner.

-###Payments

-We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
-As we're also sure you'll want to stay friends, you agree to stick tightly to the following payment schedule.

-####Payment Schedule

-We bill every other week on Friday and all invoices are payable upon receipt.

-A deposit of [DEPOSIT AMOUNT] is due up front and will be subtracted from the last invoice.

-Any payments not received within 7 days will halt work until the payment is received.
-If payment is late twice during the project, we retain the right to ask for prepayment of hours or to end the project, whichever is deemed more fitting for the situation.

-If either party chooses to end the project, it must be done in writing.
-Please keep in mind that the deposit will be forfeited and any work that has been paid for up to that point will be turned over to you.
+You own any music, graphics or other visual elements that you have created for this project (either prior to the signing of this document or afterward).
+In keeping with the theme of this document, basically anything you create for this project is still owned by you, and anything the label does for it is owned by the label, with the exception of the music itself wherein the label takes a small cut of all purchases.

+### Payment

+Now it's time to get down to the real reason why this contract was
+created: monetary disbursement.
+In accordance with our distributor, **Baseware**, we are given financial reports at the end of each month showing how much money came in from track sales as well as streaming audio on sites like Spotify and Rdio.
+We will forward relevant financial information to you as it becomes available to us, with a detailed list of the tracks you've released and how much they've made during this report.
+Also in accordance with our distributor, we can not disburse funds until the track has made at least $200.
+Please note that we ourselves are not allowed to take out that money, so it's not like we're keeping your cash or anything, we don't have it either!

+Tracks are sold on Beatport for **$1.49**, everywhere else for **$0.99**, and are available on streaming sites for free.
+The distributor, **Baseware**, takes 50% of this and the subsequent revenue is paid back to Wax Poetic Records.
+Wax Poetic will take 25% of this net revenue and pass the rest on to the artists who have signed this document.

-###But where is all the horrible small print?
+### But where is all the horrible small print?

 Just like a parking ticket, you cannot transfer this contract to anyone else without our permission.
 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of [MY STATE] courts.
+Although the language is simple, the intentions are serious and this contract
+$is a legal document under exclusive jurisdiction of Pennsylania courts.

-###The dotted line
+### The dotted line

 __________________________________________________
-Signed by [MY NAME] and on behalf of [MY COMPANY]
+Signed by [MY NAME], on behalf of Wax Poetic Records

 __________________________________________________
-Signed by [DECISION MAKER] and on behalf of [CLIENT COMPANY]
+Signed by [DECISION MAKER], on behalf of [ARTIST]

-####Dated [DATE]
+#### Dated [DATE]